MUSIC FESTIVAL RULES

 Competitors must read and abide by the Festival Rules, otherwise disqualification could result.

-1. General enquiries can be sent via the website ‘Contact’ page, or emailed to the Hon.
-Correspondence Secretary or posted to the Hon.
-Correspondence Secretary with a stamped addressed envelope enclosed where necessary.
+1. General enquiries can be sent via the website ‘Contact’ page, or emailed or posted to the Hon.
+Chairman, Keith Robinson, with a stamped addressed envelope enclosed where necessary.

 3 The Festival Committee reserves the right to refuse to accept any entries.